 Select a category from the “Choose commands from” drop-down list.
 Here we are selecting the Macros category because that’s where all our recorded macros are located.

-For identification purpose, you can modify the names and icons of your macros on the Quick Access Toolbar.
+For identification purposes, you can modify the names and icons of your macros on the Quick Access Toolbar.
 From the list on the right, select the threeDecimalDollar, and click on modify just below the list on the right.
-Give it a name you desire and select one of the icons for that macro.
+Give it the name you desire and select one of the icons for that macro.
 The icon you select is what you’ll see on the Quick Access Toolbar.
-Take the same steps for the other macro and click OK to apply your actions (see screenshot)
+Take the same steps for the other macro and click OK to apply your actions.

 Note: Adding commands to the Quick Access toolbar isn’t a lifetime commitment.
 To get rid of a command you don’t want anymore, right-click it, and then choose Remove from Quick Access Toolbar.